IBM/ibm-block-csi-driver/docs/content/installation/upgrade.md

 - To manually upgrade the CSI (Container Storage Interface) driver from a previous version with GitHub, perform step 1 of the [installation procedure](install_driver_github.md) for the latest version.

-**Important:** When upgrading from IBM® block storage CSI driver 1.9.0 or below, the host definer must be manually installed.
-Once the the host definer is initially installed, the host definer automatically updates along with the driver version update during seamless upgrade.
+**Important:** To enable the optional host definer feature when upgrading from IBM® block storage CSI driver 1.9.0 or earlier, the host definer must be manually installed.
+Once the host definer is initially installed, the host definer automatically updates along with the driver version update during seamless upgrade.
   - For manual installation of the host definer with GitHub and OperatorHub.io, see [Installing the host definer](install_hostdefiner.md)
   - For manual upgrade with the OpenShift webconsole, see [Manual upgrade with OpenShift](upgrade_manual_openshift.md).